JelenadlS/capstone-project/README.md

 ## About the App

-Don't you hate these times: friends ask you out for dinner and you keep forgetting the name of this one restaurant you always wanted to go?
+Don't you hate these times: friends ask you out for dinner and you keep forgetting the name of this one restaurant you always wanted to go to?
-Or just imagine, you see a poster of an upcoming amazing event somewhere and you directly know; I wanna go there with my best friend but how to remember?
+Or just imagine, you see a poster of an upcoming amazing event somewhere and you directly know; I wanna go there with my best friend but how should I remember?
 ....
-Forget these struggles by using my App!
+Forget these struggles by using the Togather!

-You can add an activity to your list either together with a friends name or not.
-Later on, when beeing home and you have time to share it or someone asks you what to do, you can check the app and it tells you what you safed for your future activities.
+You can add an activity to your list either linked with a friends name or just for yourself.
+Later on, when being home and you have time to share it or someone asks, you can check the app and it tells you what you saved for your future activities.
+Also you can check what you did and linked - get inspired!

 ## Functionality